smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 ActiveAttribute = 'organizationalStatus' # Default
 ```
-ActiveAttribute is an optional user field to check truthiness for if a user is valid/active
+ActiveAttribute is an optional user field to check truthiness for if a user is valid/active.
+This is only required if the LDAP provider lists inactive users as members of groups

 ### ActiveAttributeAllowedValue
 ```toml